Atong language (Sino-Tibetan)

-Atong has been classified as an endangered language by Ethnologue.
-Atong's situation is most probably due to the influence of Standard Garo, a prestige language in the State of Meghalaya.
-Many parents are not teaching Atong to their children anymore.
-However, there are still places in South Garo Hills and West Khasi Hills where Atong is still spoken and also transmitted to the younger generation.
+Atong is classified as a severely endangered language by Ethnologue and UNESCO.
+Its decline is largely due to the influence of Standard Garo, a prestige language in Meghalaya.
+As a result, many parents no longer teach Atong to their children, though there are still communities in the South Garo Hills and West Khasi Hills where the language is actively spoken and transmitted to the younger generation.

-Sociolinguistics
+Sociolinguistics and status

-There is no current estimate of the number of speakers available; according to the Linguistic Survey of India, it was spoken by approximately 15,000 people in the 1920s.
-Since the Atong are considered a subdivision of the Garos, they are not counted as a separate ethnic or linguistic community by the Indian government.
+There is no current official estimate of the number of Atong speakers.
+According to the Linguistic Survey of India, it was spoken by approximately 15,000 people in the 1920s.
+Because the Atongs are considered a subdivision of the Garos, they are not counted as a separate ethnic or linguistic community by the Indian government.

-Almost all Atong speakers are bilingual in Garo to a greater or lesser extent, and Garo is seen as the more prestigious language.
-Because there is a Bible translation in Garo, but not in Atong, it is the language used in all churches and most Atong speakers are Christians.
-Garo is also the language of education in schools in the Atong-speaking area, although some schools provide education in English.
+Almost all Atong speakers are bilingual in Garo to varying degrees, with Garo widely viewed as the more prestigious language.
+Because a Bible translation exists in Garo but not in Atong, Garo is the language used in all churches, which is significant as most Atong speakers are Christians.
+Garo is also the primary language of education in schools within the Atong-speaking area, though some schools provide instruction in English.